thinktandem/convert-posts-gutenberg/README.md

   ?>
   ```

-  d.
-Save the function.
+  - Save the function.

 ### Requirements

 The file path is required.
 It will error out without it.

 ### Output

-Currently all files are generated to the output folder.
-You can just copy the contents of that into your VuePress setup.
+The final XML is generated within the output folder in this app.